-Knowing the lifespan of your water heater is important.
-Having an idea of when things might start to go wrong can help you decide whether there is still life in it and a leak mean just a repair, or whether it is time to think about replacements.
-On average, hot water heaters can last from as few as 6 years up to 13 years.
+Having an idea of when things might start to go wrong can help you decide whether there is still life in it and a water heater leak means just a repair, or whether it is time to think about replacements.
+On average, water heaters can last from as few as 6 years up to 13 years.
 But some can extend even past that with care and not making demands on it that it cannot manage.

 Signs to spot that your system needs replacing